-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 20-21 Baseline: 100% of students have access to a broad course of study or programs.
-VAPA, World Language) 21-22 Baseline: 100% of students have access to a broad course of study or programs.
-State Priority 7.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 VAPA, World Language) Science, Health, PE, VAPA, World Language) 20-21 Baseline: 100% of students have access to a broad course of study or programs. broad course of study (Social Science, Science, Health, PE, VAPA, World Language) 21-22 Baseline: 100% of students have access to a broad course of study or programs.
+(Social Science, Science, Health, PE, VAPA, World Language) 22-23 Baseline: 100% of students have access to a broad course of study or programs.
+VAPA, World Language) 2023-24 Goal: Maintain the rate of 100% State Priority 7.
 B. Programs and services developed and provided to low income, English learner and foster youth pupils Per District Schoolwise: 7.
 B. Programs and services developed and provided to low income, English learner and foster youth pupils 20-21 Baseline: 100% of these student populations have access to all broad course of study and/or programs.
 Per District Schoolwise and review of master schedules 7.
 B. Programs and services developed and provided to low income, English learner and foster youth pupils: 21-22: 100% of these student populations have access to all broad course of study and/or programs.
+Per District Aeries SIS and review of master schedules 7.
+B. Programs and services developed and provided to low income, English learner and foster youth pupils: 22-23: 100% of these student populations have access to all broad course of study and/or programs.
 7. B. Programs and services developed and provided to low income, English learner and foster youth pupils 2023-24 Goal: Maintain the rate of 100% State Priority 7.
 C. Programs and services developed and provided to students with disabilities Per District Schoolwise: 7.
-C. Programs and services developed and provided to students with disabilities 20-21 Baseline: 100% of students with disabilities have Per District Schoolwise and review of master schedules 7.
-C. Programs and services developed and provided to students with disabilities: 7.
-C. Programs and services developed and provided to students with disabilities 2023-24 Goal: Maintain the rate of 100%
+C. Programs and services developed and provided to students with disabilities Per District Schoolwise and review of master schedules 7.
+C. Programs and services developed and provided to Per District Aeries SIS and review of master schedules 7.
+C. Programs and services developed and provided to 7.
+C. Programs and services developed and provided to students with disabilities